 On the 27th March 2015, most of European schools are closed.
 It's Easter season.
-But you can always introduce Theatre after the school break.
+But you can always include Theatre into your school curriculum after Spring break.

 Theatre in education is used to encourage effective learning in schools.
 It calls for careful consideration of the audience's age and requirements in order to engage them and get the message across.

 It complements school curriculum and illustrate the dynamic relationship between the performing arts and literature, history, science and world cultures.

 credits : BBC